Free AI Visibility + Awareness score

 Across our audits, several patterns have emerged that challenge common assumptions.

 Company size doesn’t guarantee citation.
 We’ve seen Fortune 500 companies that are nearly invisible to AI assistants in their own industry categories, while smaller, content-forward competitors get cited consistently.
-AI models don’t care about your revenue — they care about the quality and structure of the information available about you.
+AI models don’t care about your revenue.
+They care about the quality and structure of the information available about you.

 Perplexity is the easiest platform to influence.
 Because Perplexity performs real-time web searches, changes to your content and structure can show up in Perplexity responses within days.
 ChatGPT and Claude, which rely more heavily on training data, take longer to reflect changes.

 Structured data correlates strongly with citation quality.
-Brands with comprehensive Schema.org markup aren’t just cited more often — they’re cited more accurately.
+Brands with comprehensive Schema.org markup aren’t just cited more often.
+They’re cited more accurately.
 The structured data gives AI models explicit information about what your company does and offers, reducing the chance of hallucinated or incorrect citations.

 How do you fix AI invisibility?